syncfusion/blazor-docs/src/inplace-editor/in-place-editor/style.md

----
-title: "Blazor In-place Editor | CSS Structures"
-component: "In-place Editor"
-description: "This section explains the details of the CSS structures in the Blazor In-place Editor."
----

 # CSS structures

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.